 Running costs and reliability

 The Mazda CX-30 is one of the most affordable compact SUVs to run on the market.
-Its 2.0-litre Skyactiv-X petrol engine, which offers class-leading fuel efficiency thanks to Mazda’s proprietary compression ignition technology, will return between 40.4mpg and 47.9mpg depending on transmission and 2 or 4-wheel-drive layout, while the less powerful Skyactiv-G unit will deliver 45.6mpg for a front-wheel-drive, manual car.
+Its 2.0-litre Skyactiv-X petrol engine, which offers class-leading fuel efficiency thanks to Mazda’s proprietary compression ignition technology, will return between 40.4mpg and 47.9mpg depending on transmission and two or four-wheel-drive layout, while the less powerful Skyactiv-G unit will deliver 45.6mpg for a front-wheel-drive, manual car.

 Skyactiv-D diesel engines offer similarly impressive frugality, although these were discontinued for the 2019 model year.